poiw-org/Saffron-Wiki/docs/source-files.md

 * `scrapeInterval`: The interval in milliseconds between the scraping jobs.
 * `retryInterval`: In case the first scraping fails, when to try again (in milliseconds).
 * `requestTimeout`: The request timeout for the specific source
+* `extra`: Put extra data not related to saffron, can be any type, string, object, arrays etc.
 * `scrape`: Contains all the scrape options for the parsers.

 Each parser has its own scrape format.